Code-Institute-Submissions/owenbcoding-p5-graphicstore_JanResub/README.md

     - Register Page: The Register page consists of a sign up form for the user to create a user name and a password for their account

-    - Login Page: The Login page consists of a similar form like the register page but this for after the user has created their account
+    - Login Page: The Login page consists of a similar form like the register page but this for after the user has created their account they will have created their profile page

     - Profile Page: The Profile Page consists of the details for the persons delivery and their order history which you can view on the right side there is also a ticket section at the bottom and update your email for the newsletter if you want to change your email for that.